 For individuals who are adolescent children with obesity who are treated with bariatric surgery using open or laparoscopic gastric bypass, laparoscopic adjustable gastric banding, or open or laparoscopic sleeve gastrectomy, the evidence includes RCTs, observational studies, and systematic reviews.
 Relevant outcomes are OS, change in disease status, functional outcomes, health status measures, quality of life, and treatment-related mortality and morbidity.
 Systematic reviews of studies on bariatric surgery in adolescents, who mainly received gastric bypass or laparoscopic adjustable gastric banding or sleeve gastrectomy, found significant weight loss and reductions in comorbidity outcomes with bariatric surgery.
+A single-center small RCT reported significant weight loss and metabolic improvements with laparoscopic adjustable gastric banding compared to conservative treatment.
 For bariatric surgery in the adolescent population, although data are limited on some procedures, studies have generally reported that weight loss and reduction in risk factors for adolescents are similar to that for adults.
 Most experts and clinical practice guidelines have recommended that bariatric surgery in adolescents be reserved for individuals with severe comorbidities, or for individuals with a BMI greater than 50 kg/m2.
 Also, greater consideration should be placed on the individual's developmental stage, on the psychosocial aspects of obesity and surgery, and on ensuring that the individual can provide fully informed consent.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.